tbensky/PrologScheduling/README.md

 then I set it down again for a long spell.
 I've been doing this for the better part of 30 years!
 Ouch!

-This repo actually contains the very first Prolog program I've ever written., and I am not reminiscing here about some 30 year old Borland .pro file I found on an old 5 1/4" disk.
+This repo actually contains the very first Prolog program I've ever written, and I am not reminiscing here about some 30 year old Borland .pro file I found on an old 5 1/4" disk.
 This first program was written during the summer of 2022!
 Yes, it took me this long to do something useful with Prolog!
 It's a program that I actually use to help with ongoing scheduling work I do as part of my job.